 Video game addiction is very real and very detrimental to one’s health.
 People addicted to playing video games spend between 20 and 40 hours a week (some even more) in front of a console, neglecting their life outside of the virtual world.

 Video game addiction happens because games, especially MMO’s (Massive Multiplayer Online games) offer an escape from the harsh reality.
-They provide an easy way of socializing and a positive feedback since it’s easy to quickly become better at playing.
+They provide an easy way of socializing and positive feedback since it’s easy to quickly become better at playing.

 Now that we know why video game addiction happens, let’s learn how to prevent it.
 Look at these steps, study them, and give it your best to follow them.